There Were Two Bachelors

 There Were Two Bachelors (German: Es waren zwei Junggesellen) is a 1936 German comedy film directed by Franz Seitz and starring Manfred Koempel-Pilot, Adolf Gondrell and Joe Stöckel.

 Synopsis

 A young doctor and his architect friend arrive in a small town to take over the medical practice of his uncle.
-However the locals all stay away at first.
-However he eventually succeeds in turning it into a successful spa.
+All the locals stay away at first, but he eventually succeeds in turning the practice into a successful spa.
 In the process they both find love.